Ur Waist

 "Ur Waist" is a song by Nigerian singer Iyanya.
-It features guest vocals by Emma Nyra and was released as the second single from his second studio album, Desire (2013).
+It features guest vocals by Emma Nyra and was released on 8 July 2012 as the second single from his second studio album, Desire (2013).

 Background and music video

 In "Ur Waist", Iyanya made reference to Tonto Dikeh, Tiwa Savage, and Yvonne Nelson.
 During his freestyle on Tim Westwood's Crib Sessions, he switched from saying "Yvonne Nelson, I have your medicine" to saying "Yvonne Nelson, I lost your medicine."

 The accompanying music video for "Ur Waist" was directed by Clarence Peters and filmed at Suntan Beach in Badagry.
 On August 23, 2012, a behind-the-scenes video from the video shoot was posted to YouTube.

 Accolades

 "Ur Waist" was nominated for Best Pop Single and Song of the Year at The Headies 2013.
 Iyanya received a nomination for Best International Performance at the 2013 Soul Train Music Awards for "Ur Waist".